alkacon/mercury-template/README.md

 * Events now feature an optional link to mark them as online or mixed events.
 * Events now feature an optional cost table.
 * Image series can now displayed as square images, slides or in masonry layout.
-* Images in a slider now have an optional relase and expiration date.
+* Images in a slider now have an optional reelease and expiration date.
 * New "Link box" formatter for the content section.
 * The "Image tile" formatter for the content section has more options for letter placement.
 * Places / POI can now be displayed in lists.